Evidence Tools

 Return to main MCHbest page >>

 Overview.
 Research indicates that interventions using in-person or telephone-based counseling can be effective in reducing smoking during pregnancy.
 Counseling interventions are those which provide motivation to quit, support to increase problem solving skills, and may incorporate “transtheoretical” models of change.
-This includes interventions such as motivational interviewing, cognitive behavior therapy, other psychotherapies, relaxation, problem-solving facilitation, and other strategies.1
+This includes interventions such as motivational interviewing, cognitive behavior therapy, psychotherapy, relaxation, problem-solving facilitation, and other strategies.1,2,3,4,5

-The Five A's of Smoking Cessation is considered the gold standard in cessation counseling: Ask - Advise - Assess - Assist - Arrange.
-The Five A;s is a brief counseling-based intervention, it can be combined wiht motivational strategies in a step-by-step process.2
+The Five A’s of Smoking Cessation is considered the gold standard in cessation counseling: Ask – Advise – Assess – Assist – Arrange.
+The Five A’s is a brief counseling-based intervention; it can be combined with motivational strategies in a step-by-step process.6

 Evidence.
-Emerging evidence.
-Initial research shows primarily positive results for this strategy, but further research is needed to confirm effects.
-The strategy of using counseling to reduce smoking during pregnancy has been tested more than once and results trend positive overall.
+Moderate.
+There is strong evidence that counseling is effective in reducing smoking during pregnancy.
+This strategy has been tested more than once and results trend positive overall.
 Access the peer-reviewed evidence through the MCH Digital Library.
 (Read more about understanding evidence ratings).

 Sample ESMs.
-Using the approach “Provide counseling to reduce smoking during pregnancy,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework:
+Using the approach “Provide counseling to reduce smoking during pregnancy,” here are sample ESMs you can use to model for your own measures using the Results-Based Accountability framework:

 Quadrant 1: